 Timing and deliverables

 The Task Force co-chaired the joint session “Persistent (P) and PMT/vPvM Substances in the Environment: Improving Experimental and Weight of Evidence Assessment Methods, Providing Solutions, and Informing Regulations” at the virtual SETAC Europe meeting in May 2020.
 Here, the Task Force presented its progress within one platform presentation titled “Moving persistence (P) assessments into the 21st Century: Developing a new paradigm to assess degradation potential of chemicals” and with two poster presentations titled “Conceptual framework for moving persistence (P) assessments into the 21st Century” and “Scientific concepts and methods for moving persistence (P) assessments into the 21st Century”.

-The outcome of this Task Force will be used as a basis for the ECETOC – Concawe – Cefic LRI “Moving persistence assessments into the 21st Century” workshop in 2022.
+The outcome of this Task Force will also be presented at the ECETOC – Concawe – Cefic LRI – Cosmetics Europe “Moving persistence assessments into the 21st Century” workshop in 2022.
 For more information, see here.